maki-engineer/maki-engineer/README.md

 </p>

 - I'm a TypeScript and Go language Enthusiast.
+- I would like to learn functional programming languages.
+- The company uses PHP and Laravel for agile development.
+- My dream is to become an engineer who can develop apps that make everyone who uses them happy.
 - I love "Hololive" and "THE IDOLM@STER" very much.
-- My dream is to become an engineer who can develop apps that make everyone who uses them happy.

 # Latest My Blog Posts